AnotherDevBoy/log-monitoring/design/README.md

 * **tags**: `path`, `status_code`, `http_method`, `id`.
 * **fields**: everything else.

-Since InfluxDB will consider as duplicate (and ovewrite) any events that have the exact same tags, an `id` field was introduced to force InfluxDB to treat every event as a separate entry.
+Since InfluxDB will consider as duplicate (and overwrite) any events that have the exact same tags, an `id` field was introduced to force InfluxDB to treat every event as a separate entry.

 This could have negative performance implications in a real-life application due to the cardinality that's introduced by the `id` field.
 A more performant approach could be achieved by ensuring a higher precision of the event `timestamp` (for example, in nanoseconds).

+> Note: I have used Testcontainers to simplify the infrastructure problem while keeping the exercise realistic.
+Thanks to Testcontainers, we can run the application against a real InfluxDB container without installing anything locally other than having Docker.

 # Statistics and Alerting
 Every 10 internal seconds, the `StatisticsManager` will query the `InfluxDB` database to produce: